RobotLocomotion/drake/examples/kuka_iiwa_arm/dev/pick_and_place/README.md

 This will bring up a `bot-procman-sheriff` window from which you can control the processes involved in the demo.
 You can now launch these processes in various configurations:
-- Select "Scripts" > "0.simulate-single-iiwa-scenario" from the menubar to
-  launch a scenario with one arm and four tables.
+- Select "Scripts" > "0.simulate-single-iiwa-scenario" from the menu bar to launch a scenario with one arm and four tables.
-- Select "Scripts" > "1.simulate-dual-iiwa-scenario" from the menubar to launch a scenario with two arms and eight tables.
+- Select "Scripts" > "1.simulate-dual-iiwa-scenario" from the menu bar to launch a scenario with two arms and eight tables.
-- Select "Scripts" > "2.stop-simulation" from the menubar to stop any running simulations, but leave the visualizer open.
+- Select "Scripts" > "2.stop-simulation" from the menu bar to stop any running simulations, but leave the visualizer open.
 You can also start and stop individual processes or groups of processes through the right-click menu of the corresponding line in the GUI.